 Travel to the soul of the Eastern Cape, engaging with our homegrown miracles and enjoying the majestic Eastern Cape coast and country

 Welcome to the Miracles of South Africa Adventure!
-Your adventure starts at King Shaka Airport in Durban, where you’ll be met by your guide, Velile Ndlumbini, and driven to your Mthatha.
+Your adventure starts at King Shaka Airport in Durban, where you’ll be met by your guide, Velile Ndlumbini, and driven to Mthatha.
 You’ll spend two nights in this area visiting the sites of the Mandela legacy.

 From there, we visit the Wild Coast staying right at the sea front at Prana Lodge and again spend two nights, only this time engaging with Steven Biko’s legacy in and around King William’s Town.